khanake/k8s-manifests/README.md

-# Thit is manifests for k8s
+# This is manifests for k8s